wein.plus

 Ausonius

 The Roman poet and politician Decimus Magnus Ausonius (310-395) was born in Burdigala (Bordeaux) in Rome to a wealthy family.
 He was the tutor of the later Roman Emperor Gratian (359-383), who later appointed him consul in Augusta Treverorum (today's Trier), the Roman administrative capital of Gaul.
 It was here that the Romans established viticulture.
 Ausonius owned a vineyard of about 1,100 acres in Lucaniacus on the Garonne in what is now the Saint-Émilion area.
-It is possible that the Château Ausone named after him is located there today or, according to more recent findings, perhaps the Château La Gaffelière, which also claims this place.
+It is possible that the Château Ausone named after him is located there today, or perhaps the Château La Gaffelière, which also claims this place.
 He also wrote a detailed description of the wines of the Gironde.
 He also praised the wines from the Burgundian Mâconnais.

 Voices of our members